Study up on these 8 tips to help your home remodeling project go smoothly and boost your bottom line.

 “To increase the perceived value of any property, craftsmanship is important, so surround yourself with professionals,” advises Justin Udy, a real estate agent with Century 21 Everest Realty Group in Midvale, UT.
 “Get multiple bids and hire the person that seems to be the best for the job and most realistic, not the most expensive.
 I found the cheapest bid never does the best work and the most expensive just costs more.
 Remember, good work is not cheap and cheap work is not good.
 Just find someone good, professional, and competent.”

-Keith Thompson adds: “Get references from clients that have had work done recently, and even ask if you can see some of the work firsthand.”
+Keith Thompson adds: “Get references from clients that have had work done recently.
+Even ask if you can see some of the work firsthand.”